SpikingMamba: Towards Energy-Efficient Large Language Models via Knowledge Distillation from Mamba: Preliminary and Motivation

 \subsection{Motivation}

-In Mamba2, over 90\% of parameters (e.g., 92.3\% in 1.3B) are in the input/output Linear layer, corresponding to $\boldsymbol{W}_\text{in}$ and $\boldsymbol{W}_\text{out}$ respectively (Further details are provided in the Appendix.\ref{mamba2.block} and \ref{apx.sec.outlier.statistics}).
+In Mamba2, over 90\% of parameters (e.g., 92.3\% in 1.3B) are in the input/output Linear layer, corresponding to $\boldsymbol{W}_\text{in}$ and $\boldsymbol{W}_\text{out}$ respectively (Further details are provided in the Appendix \ref{mamba2.block} and \ref{apx.sec.outlier.statistics}).
 The embedding layer shares parameters with the causal head, but its relative size shrinks as the model scales.
 Binarizing embeddings harms token representation and leads to performance loss.
 Therefore, we only focus on the Linear layer due to the computational dominance of the Linear layer in Multiply-Accumulate (MAC) operations.
-We propose inserting spiking neurons upstream of input and output projections, aiming to convert MAC to sparse AC operations, enhancing energy efficiency while preserving semantic fidelity.
+To reduce this computational cost, we insert spiking neurons upstream of input and output projections, converting dense MACs into sparse Accumulation (AC) operations.
+The Sparse AC operations refer to accumulation operations without the multiplication step.
+This occurs in event-driven spiking computation, where additions are performed only when spikes are present, therefore leading to sparsity in the operation count.
+This design enhances energy efficiency while preserving semantic fidelity.